taazarel/Voheim/Dungeon of Honesty.md

 - Alternate Names:

 ### Purpose
+Originally built as a cruel punishment for terrible criminals, this maze is now used as a proving-grounds for would be saviours of [[Aga Brakksi]].
+Its traps and denizens are still largely intact, though now some changes have been made.
 ### Alterations
+There is now a sphinx guarding the last level of the maze, it will ask simple questions, and if it does not get a truthful answer, it will attack.
+There have also been planted some magical items, and wealth around the maze.
+There are now three locks before the last level, each of which require the sacrifice of a specific item, if the correct item is not sacrificed the sphinx will ask why.

 ### Architecture
 Old Stone and woodwork, crudely made and massive in design, the walls are 20 ft tall and 5 ft thick.